6110-sp24/6110-sp24.github.io/_pages/project/phase_1.md

 To catalyze the group formation process, we will make all students' repositories visible to all other students in the class on the due date.
 This will also be an opportunity for the students to assess the similarities and differences in their approaches and how to combine the scanners/parsers together.

-However, copying code between the projects is strictly forbidden.
+However, copying code outside of your team is strictly forbidden.
 While the students are allowed to inspect and discuss other students' solutions, copying code will be considered cheating.
 We will be strict in enforcing this policy!

 ## Submission